 Common side effects to chemotherapy given for treatment of thalamic/hypothalamic astrocytomas include fatigue, headache, diarrhea and constipation.
 These side effects can usually be effectively managed with standard medical approaches.

-Our Pediatric Brain Tumor Program also has access to specialists who deliver complementary or alternative medicines.
+Our Pediatric Brain Tumor Center also has access to specialists who deliver complementary or alternative medicines.
 These treatments, which may help control pain and the side effects of therapy include the following.

 - therapeutic touch